In recent years, the military retirement system has become a bit more complicated. Here are some basics to help you

 Don't confuse VA Disability Compensation with Military Disability Retirement Pay.
 They are two separate animals.
 The VA uses completely different standards for determining service-connected disability than the military uses for its disability retirement system.

 All retiring members who believe they have a service-connected disability can apply for VA benefits prior to, or after retirement.
 If you are eligible, a service-connected disability is established.
 While you are required to relinquish military retirement pay on a $1 to $1 ratio in order to receive VA Disability pay, the following benefits accrue as a result of VA compensation:

 - VA compensation is nontaxable

 - VA approved disability gives you a priority admittance to VA hospitals for medical treatment for your disability

-- VA outpatient facilities are available for treatment of your disability
+- VA outpatient facilities are available for the treatment of your disability

 - If you die as a result of the service-connected disability, your surviving spouse is eligible for Dependency and Indemnity Compensation (DIC) from the VA